 I'm a mom, a wife, a Christian, a thinker (when I am able to think), an extrovert, a recycler, and someone who cares deeply about people.
-I have 3 kids (ages 12,14, and 16), a husband (we've been married a to of year s now), and a spunky golden retriever.
+I have 3 kids who are becoming young adults, a husband, and dogs.

 When I blog, I often share what I think and feel convicted about everything from parenting to politics.